- Alcohol & Entertainment Licences

 Premises Reopening Support Assessment Tool

-Broxtowe Borough Council together with Nottinghamshire Best Bar None have produced a Reopening Support Assessment Tool (Opens in a New Window) to assist in preparing your premises to reopen on 12th April 2021, should you be intending to do so.
-We are also preparing one to assist with reopening on 17th May 2021 in the same manner which will be available in due course.
+Broxtowe Borough Council together with Nottinghamshire Best Bar None have produced a Reopening Support Assessment Tool (Opens in a New Window) to assist in preparing your premises to reopen on 17th May 2021.

-The online form will take 5-10 minutes to complete and a comprehensive report specific to your premises will be produced and emailed to you as soon as you have submitted your responses.
-The information in this report will show you areas that you may need to address before you reopen or that you might want to consider in order to make improvements or in some cases, to become legally compliant.
+The information in this checklist will show you areas that you may need to address before you reopen or that you might want to consider in order to make improvements or in some cases, to become legally compliant.

 COVID-19: Licensing issues